6.3.3 |

 an inclusive ideological liberty and equality which comprises

-both supernaturalist and non-supernaturalist ideologies, both
+both supernaturalist and non-supernaturalistic ideologies, both

-theodemonist and non-theodemonist
+theodemonist and

-in the supernatural and/or the theodemonical).
-In many countries no
+people who believe in the supernatural and/or the

-blood has been shed anymore between the followers of different
+In many countries no blood has been shed anymore between the followers of

-religious creeds since the introduction of religious liberty.
+different religious creeds since the introduction of religious liberty.

-Religion-based discrimination and possible conflicts have been
+Religion-based discrimination and potential conflicts have been

 replaced there by impartiality towards all religious denominations.

-But not until the introduction of denominational or
+But not until the introduction of denominational or general ideological

-ideological inclusivity will discrimination and potential new
+inclusivity will discrimination and new potential conflicts between

-ideologies be replaced by impartiality towards all people.
+impartiality towards all people.

 The concept of ideological liberty and equality must be as